 If you have PID, it is important to seek treatment right away, especially if you want to conceive.
 If you are having symptoms of PID, your doctor will probably first test for chlamydia and gonorrhea.
 If you have either of these infections, they will need to be treated.
 He or she may then order an ultrasound to evaluate your reproductive system.
 The treatment for PID usually begins with a course of antibiotics to stop the infection.
 Your partner will also need to be treated with antibiotics to prevent reinfection.
 Pelvic Inflammatory Disease can cause abscesses, or pockets of infected puss, to form.
 If this occurs, you may need surgery to remove the infected tissue.

 Female infertility affects a lot of couples, and there are many causes of it.
-Luckily, a lot of these causes are manageable or can be aided through the use of IVF.
+However, a lot of these causes are manageable.